Arizona Bills & Gas Prices FAQ

 Understanding Your Bill

-If your usage is similar but your bill has increased, the difference is most likely the change in the cost of gas and the change in the delivery charge.
+If your usage is similar but your bill has increased, the difference can be related to the cost of gas, which impacts gas cost rates.
 The price of natural gas, like other commodities, is affected by supply and demand.
-We purchase gas on behalf of our customers – your cost of gas recovers the actual purchase gas cost we made, with no markup or profit to the Company.
-The gas cost adjusts monthly and reflects an average of gas costs over a 12-month period of time.
-This design protects our customers from experiencing dramatic changes in gas costs, meaning that it takes time to pay off higher balances of gas costs.
-Year-over-year, the gas cost component of customer rates has increased 51% to recover these costs.
+We purchase gas on behalf of our customers – the price you pay is the same as we paid, with no markup or profit to the Company.
+Changes in the gas cost rates are made monthly to help mitigate large variations that may occur in the natural gas market.

 What are the different charges I see on my bill?